spryker/spryker-docs/docs/pbc/all/gift-cards/gift-cards.md

   - /docs/scos/dev/feature-walkthroughs/202204.0/gift-cards-feature-walkthrough.html
 ---

-The _Gift Card_ feature lets you create a special product type with a chosen value amount.
+The _Gift Cards_ capability lets you create a special product type with a chosen value amount.
 The purchase of a gift card generates an individual code that can then be used as a payment method during checkout.

 A Gift Card is a prepaid certificate entitling its owner to purchase products for the gift card’s value.